 The camera is controlled through a series of commands (see "Command Description" document) that are passed by a user application, such as Voodoo, to the device driver, which in turn sends the commands to the hardware (PCI board).
-All commands are passed from the user application to the device driver using the ioctl (DeviceIoControl on Win2K) driver function.
+All commands are passed from the user application to the device driver using the ioctl (DericeIoControl on Win2K) driver function.
 The driver then writes all necessary command information to a mapped memory location on the PCI board (see the PCI BOARD - DEVICE DRIVER INTERACTION section).
 The PCI board then forwards any necessary commands to the controller.
 Every command returns a reply of one kind or another.
-A reply can be a data value or one of the following: timeout, done, error, system reset, readout, or busy.
+A reply can be a data value or one of the following: timeout, done, error, system reset, readout, or bus.
 After sending a command, the device driver waits for one of the replies by polling a register (HSTR) on the PCI board.
 A timeout is incurred if no reply occurs after X number of polls.
-Before a command can be sent or a replication of the pCI board input and output FIFOs are empty or full respectively.
+Before a command can be sent or a replication to the host status register (HSTR) on the PCI board must be checked.
+This bit determines whether the PCI boards input and output FIFOs are empty or full respectively.
 This FIFO bit checking is a tomatically performed by the device driver.